Oflameo/ros_xubuntu_build/doc/svnc.md

 address via the checkboxes and hit the *Same server at port 22* radio button.

-Set the username of the user you are trying to connect as and then hit the *Save* button.
+Set the username of the user you are trying to connect as.

 ![logo](svnc/3.png)